Campus Commons:

 Building Bridges with Jewish Wisdom

-A free program for Jewish college students who want to build a better world
+A free program for Jewish college students who want to build bridges across difference

 Campus Commons, a free program for Jewish college students, is for you.